Chart Color Schemes

 New Farm has seen below average employment performance when compared to national benchmarks

-The area offers limited local employment opportunities as indicated by Census data.
+The area's predominantly residential nature suggests limited local employment opportunities.
 Over the year to September 2025, employment increased by 1.1% while labour force grew by 1.0%, maintaining a stable unemployment rate.
-In comparison, Greater Brisbane recorded higher employment growth (3.8%) and labour force growth (3.3%), with a decrease in unemployment (0.5 percentage points).
-State-level data to 25-Nov shows Queensland's employment contracted by 0.01% (-1210 jobs), with an unemployment rate of 4.2%, closely aligned with the national rate of 4.3%.
-National employment forecasts from May-25 project a growth of 6.6% over five years and 13.7% over ten years, but industry-specific projections suggest New Farm's employment could increase by 7.5% over five years and 15.0% over ten years.
+In contrast, Greater Brisbane saw employment growth of 3.8% and labour force growth of 3.3%, with a decrease in unemployment of 0.5 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 project overall employment growth of 6.6% over five years and 13.7% over ten years.
+Applying these projections to New Farm's employment mix suggests local employment should increase by 7.5% over five years and 15.0% over ten years, though these are simple weighted extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment